PDOK/go-cloud-sqlite-vfs/README.md

 # go-cloud-sqlite-vfs

-# Description
+## Description

-This project wraps the [Cloud Backed SQLite](https://sqlite.org/cloudsqlite/doc/trunk/www/index.wiki) (CBS) solution into a golang package.
+This project wraps the [Cloud Backed SQLite](https://sqlite.org/cloudsqlite/doc/trunk/www/index.wiki) (CBS) solution into a Go package.
 The project uses [The SQLite OS Interface or "VFS"](https://www.sqlite.org/vfs.html) concept to create a VFS which is backed by either Azure Blob Storage or Google Cloud Storage.
-The VFS can be used with every SQLite golang package as long as it supports setting a custom VFS name.
+The VFS can be used with every SQLite Go package as long as it supports setting a custom VFS name.

 Below are some examples about how to use this package, for further information about the workings of this package please read the [documentation](https://sqlite.org/cloudsqlite/doc/trunk/www/index.wiki) of the CBS project.

-# Installation
+## Installation

 This package can be installed with the `go get` command: